 Construction Management at Risk (CMAR)

 This is an alternative to the DBB method, and it reduces costs.
 Here design and construction are handled by different entities.
 The construction manager is involved from project inception.
-The construction manager may assist in choosing an architect, and they will work together throughout the design phase of the project.
+The construction manager may assist in choosing an architect, and they will work together throughout the project’s design phase.

 This approach is mainly employed in complex projects.
 Unlike other delivery methods, where the construction manager is chosen using the lowest price criteria, the construction manager is used based on qualifications and experience.

 The owner’s important decisions when issuing a contract are the procurement method and the delivery type.#